dwhiffing/fury/content/aar/nf/nf14_aj/body.md

 But under the waves, the San Juan, cruising at 20 kts towards the carrier groups, has a direct path submerged contact in the layer.
-Slow to 5 kts!
+Slow to 5 kts\!
 SSN for sure, but what type?
 Has it seen us?
 Can we wait for aircraft to deal with it safely?
 The San Juan turns west, then east, and the contact changes course to intercept each time.
-We've been had!
+We've been had\!
 Two Mk 48s spread shot BOL, low speed at kinematic range, then duck under the layer and turn to run at flank in case he's already launched.
 Hopefully he'll evade, get pushed away, and lose us while he's running.